victorezealuma/Enterprise-Office-Network/README.md

 ## How the Network Works.

-## 1.End devices in both offices obtain IP addresses via DHCP
-## 2.Traffic from private networks is forwarded to the edge router
-## 3.The edge router translates private IPs to a public IP using NAT
-## 4.Traffic is forwarded to the ISP router and simulated internet
-## 5.Return traffic is translated back to the correct internal host.
+1.End devices in both offices obtain IP addresses via DHCP (&ensp;) 2.Traffic from private networks is forwarded to the edge router(&ensp;) 3.The edge router translates private IPs to a public IP using NAT(&ensp;) 4.Traffic is forwarded to the ISP router and simulated internet(&ensp;) 5.Return traffic is translated back to the correct internal host.